 Syncope is a well-known initial manifestation of pulmonary embolism (PE)1.
 However, given the varied causes of syncope, determining the prevalence of PE among patients hospitalized for syncope is important.

-A recent NEJM study furthers our understanding of PE and syncope2.
-This multicenter prospective study enrolled 560 patients not already on anticoagulation who were hospitalized for a first episode syncope.
-Of 230 patients who had either a high pretest probability for PE, positive D-dimer assay or both, PE was diagnosed in 97 (17%, or nearly 1 of 6 of enrolled patients) based on CT or ventilation/perfusion scan.
+A multicenter prospective study2 enrolled 560 patients not already on anticoagulation who were hospitalized for a first episode syncope.
+Of patients who had either a high pretest probability for PE, positive D-dimer assay or both, PE was diagnosed in 17%, or nearly 1 of 6 of enrolled patients, based on CT or ventilation/perfusion scan.
 PE was found more frequently among patients with syncope of undetermined cause than those with an alternative explanation (25.4% vs 12.7%).

-Contributed by Rebecca Berger MD, Department of Medicine, Mass General Hospital, Boston, MA.
+Contributed in part by Rebecca Berger MD, Department of Medicine, Mass General Hospital, Boston, MA